informedcitizenry/6502.Net/README.md

 <table>
 <tr><td><b>Name</b></td><td><code>.macro</code>/<code>.endmacro</code></td></tr>
 <tr><td><b>Alias</b></td><td>None</td></tr>
 <tr><td><b>Definition</b></td><td>Define a macro that when invoked will expand into source.
 Must be named.
-Optional arguments are treated as parameters to pass as text substitutions in the macro source where referenced, with a leading backslash <code>\</code> and either the macro name or the number in the parameter list.
+Optional arguments are treated as parameters to pass as text substitutions in the macro source where referenced, with a leading either a backslash <code>\</code> or as <code>@{param}</code> from within a string, either by name or by number in the parameter list.
 Parameters can be given default values to make them optional upon invocation.
-Macros are called by name with a leading "."
+Macros are invoked with a leading <code>.</code>.
 All symbols in the macro definition are local, so macros can be re-used with no symbol clashes.</td></tr>
 <tr><td><b>Arguments</b></td><td><code>parameter[, parameter[, ...]</code></td></tr>
 <tr><td><b>Example</b></td><td>
 <pre>